Korkman/macemu-appimage-builder/README.md

 Download the [latest builds](https://github.com/Korkman/macemu-appimage-builder/releases).

 ## Installing with the integrated installer (optional)
-If you don't use [AppImage Launcher](https://github.com/TheAssassin/AppImageLauncher) or  Open a terminal, run
+If you don't use [AppImage Launcher](https://github.com/TheAssassin/AppImageLauncher) (which will install only one menu item), open a terminal and run
 ```
 ./SheepShaver.AppImage --install
 ```

-The AppImages will be copied to `$HOME/.local/bin/`[^1] and create their menu items.
+The AppImage will be copied to `$HOME/.local/bin/`[^1] and two menu items will be created: one forcing startup without and one with GUI.

 ## Creating menu items without installing
 Open a terminal, run